 Code of Professional Ethics for Horticultural Therapists

-The AHTA Code of Professional Ethics for Horticultural Therapists reflects the accountability and professional competency required of a registered horticultural therapist.
-All registered horticultural therapists who hold an HTA, HTR, or HTM voluntary professional registration credential are asked to subscribe to its principles.
+The AHTA Code of Professional Ethics for Horticultural Therapists reflects the accountability and professional competency required of a credentialed professional.
+All credentialed professionals who hold an HTA, HTR, HTM, or THP voluntary professional registration credential are asked to subscribe to its principles

 AHTA Code of Professional Ethics